Aembit/terraform-provider-aembit/docs/data-sources/roles.md

 - `read` (Boolean) Trust if this Role should be able to query and view SignOn Policy resources.
 - `write` (Boolean) True if this Role should be able to create and update SignOn Policy resources.

+<a id="nestedatt--roles--standalone_certificate_authorities"></a>
+### Nested Schema for `roles.standalone_certificate_authorities`

+Read-Only:

+- `read` (Boolean) Trust if this Role should be able to query and view Standalone Certificate Authorities resources.
+- `write` (Boolean) True if this Role should be able to create and update Standalone Certificate Authorities resources.

 <a id="nestedatt--roles--trust_providers"></a>